deckhouse/deckhouse/modules/300-prometheus/docs/CONFIGURATION.md

 ## Authentication

 [user-authn](/documentation/v1/modules/150-user-authn/) module provides authentication by default.
 Also, externalAuthentication can be configured (see below).
-If these options are disabled, the module will use basic auth with the auto-generated password and user `admin`.
+If these options are disabled, the module will use basic auth with the auto-generated password and the user `admin`.

 Use kubectl to see password: